-This GLN Services Delivery Policy (the “Policy”) shall apply to any GLN Services agreement, Order Form, or other similar ordering document (each, an “Agreement”) between The Descartes Systems Group Inc. or one of its’ subsidiaries or affiliates (“Descartes”) and Customer (as such term is defined in an Agreement) that references the Policy and incorporates it by reference.
-By entering into an Agreement with Descartes that incorporates the Policy, Customer acknowledges that this Policy shall apply to the delivery of GLN Services under that Agreement.
-In the event of any inconsistency between the Policy and the terms and conditions of any Agreement, the terms and conditions of the Agreement shall govern to the extent of that inconsistency.
+This GLN Services Delivery Policy (the “Policy”) shall apply to any GLN Services agreement (each, an “Agreement”) between The Descartes Systems Group Inc. or one of its’ subsidiaries or affiliates (“Descartes”) and Customer (as such term is defined in an Agreement) that references the Policy and incorporates it by reference.
+By entering into an Agreement with Descartes that incorporates the Policy, Customer acknowledges that this Policy shall apply to the delivery of GLN Services under the Agreement.
+In the event of any inconsistency between the Policy and the terms and conditions of the Agreement, the terms and conditions of the Agreement shall govern to the extent of that inconsistency.
 The Policy is subject to change at Descartes’ discretion; however, changes to the Policy will not lead to a material reduction in performance, security or availability of the GLN Services provided to Customer during the term of the Agreement.
 Capitalized terms that are not otherwise defined in the Policy shall have the meaning ascribed to such terms in the Agreement or Master Terms, as applicable.

-- 1.3.
-Customer acknowledges that the GLN Services provided to Customer here under are delivered over shared infrastructure environment and that except in the case where Customer has contracted for a GLN Service from Descartes under an Agreement that expressly includes a dedicated hosting environment nothing contained herein shall require Descartes to dedicate separate servers or other hardware to the provision of services solely for Customer; however, Descartes shall at all times during the provision of the GLN Services to Customer use commercially reasonable efforts to ensure that any data stored or processed by the Descartes GLN in respect of the Customer is appropriately logically or physically segregated and protected from any unauthorized access by any party other than those authorized by the Customer.
+1.3 Customer acknowledges that the GLN Services provided to Customer hereunder are delivered over a shared infrastructure environment and that, except in the case where Customer has contracted for a GLN Service from Descartes under an Agreement that expressly includes a dedicated hosting environment nothing contained herein, shall not require Descartes to dedicate separate servers or other hardware to the provision of services solely for Customer; however, Descartes shall at all times during the provision of the GLN Services to Customer use commercially reasonable efforts to ensure that any data stored or processed by the Descartes GLN in respect of the Customer is appropriately logically or physically segregated and protected from any unauthorized access by any party other than those authorized by the Customer.

 2. Descartes GLN Operations